Wellers0n/4Fun-Fullstack/README.md

 ## fullstack javascript

-   4Fun uses a stack full `JS` on the frontend and backend, I'm make this project to improve my skills so much in the backend and too in frontend.
+  4Fun uses a stack full `JS/TS` on the frontend and backend, I'm making this project to improve my skills so much in the backend and too in frontend.

 ## Initing in the your PC